How to apply to become a Shared Lives carer

 - book an appointment at our Ashford office.

-Once we've received your application and have carried out our initial checks, we'll contact you to book a pre-assessment visit at your home.
-The pre-assessment visit is an opportunity to discuss the process in more detail, look at your home and make sure everyone is happy to proceed with the assessment.
+The visit is a chance for us to discuss the process in more detail, look around your home and make sure everyone is happy to proceed.

-- signing health and safety declarations
+- signing health and finance declarations

 - requesting references

-- capturing your background history.
+- capturing your background history

 Training